paketo-buildpacks/dotnet-core-runtime/README.md

   # "3.1.1".
   version = "3.1.1"

-  # The Dotnet Core Runtime buildpack supports some non-required metadata options.
+  # The .NET Core Runtime buildpack supports some non-required metadata options.
   [requires.metadata]

-    # Setting the build flag to true will ensure that the Dotnet Core Runtime
+    # Setting the build flag to true will ensure that the .NET Core Runtime
     # dependency is available to subsequent buildpacks during their build phase.
     # Currently we do not recommend having your application directly interface with
     # the runtimes instead use the dotnet-core-sdk.
 However,